 James Robertson, a global authority on intranets, defines the digital workplace as “a holistic set of platforms, tools, and environments for work, delivered in a usable, coherent, and productive way.”
 The intranet itself is just one element of this environment, and its role has been constantly evolving.
 The touchpoints that employees have with their workplaces play a vital role in how they stay motivated, informed, and engaged with what they do.

 Just as technology has become a crucial part of our personal lives, the tech environment in the workplace is of great importance to the employee experience.
-In this transformative era of hypermodern organizations, competitiveness depends upon the ability to manage change.
-Especially for businesses with large, widely distributed workforces, rapid innovation necessitates modern tools that can effectively keep all employees fully informed.
+In this transformative era of hypermodern organizations, competitiveness depends upon the ability to manage effectively through times of change.
+Especially for businesses with large, widely distributed workforces, rapid innovation necessitates the implementation of modern tools that can effectively keep all employees fully informed.

 This requirement, combined with the growing focus on work/life balance, flexible hours, and the ability to work from multiple locations, means that companies must provide their employees—including offline, frontline, and non-desk workers—with an employee experience that is mobile.
 Enabling your workforce to engage with co-workers and information wherever they are and whenever they choose is a difference-maker in the increasingly competitive market for attracting talent and creating the positive employee experiences necessary for businesses to thrive.